ehabsmh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 11: Adds exe permission to all subDIR
 Script 12: Creates a dir with permission
 Script 13: Changes the group owner
+Script 14: Changes the owner and group owner for all files and DIR'S